 The NFL has already walked a fine line in how it comes down with a verdict in situations such as these.
 Need I remind you of Spygate and Ray Rice?
 For whatever reason, it punishes one athlete or organization differently every time.
 It’s worth listening to the Saints’s QB, Drew Brees, who eloquently puts the league in its place on this very subject in a podcast interview with the MMQB’s Peter King, which I embedded below in my weekly suggestions.
 Why is that?
 If you do wrong, you should be punished accordingly.

-Continue reading “Open Field: New info on Giants kicker Josh Brown surfaces”
+Continue reading “The Flat: New info on Giants kicker Josh Brown surfaces”

 To say it’s been a while since I’ve written is an understatement, and it bugs me.
 It bothers me so much because, if you know me, writing isn’t just a hobby; it’s a passion and one of the things I absolutely love in my life.